 In Antarctica or the sub-Antarctic

-- Ensure clothing, personal effects, packs, tents and equipment bags are cleaned between major locations (e.g. different wildlife colonies or ice free areas).
+- Ensure that clothing, personal effects, packs, tents and equipment bags are cleaned between major locations (such as different wildlife colonies or ice free areas).

-- Ensure terrestrial and freshwater scientific sampling field equipment (e.g. lake nets) are capable of and are sterilised between sampling locations, or use duplicate sets of equipment.
+- Ensure that terrestrial and freshwater scientific sampling field equipment (such as lake nets) can be sterilised, and are sterilised, between sampling locations.
+Otherwise, use duplicate sets of equipment.

 - If you are unsure about when, where or how you should clean clothing and equipment, check with the Station Environmental Officer or email the Environmental Management helpdesk.

-The Australian Antarctic Division (AAD) provides cargo, logistics and biosecurity support for the AAP.
+The AAD provides cargo, logistics and biosecurity support for the AAP.
 For further information, please refer to the cargo (freight) section.